benmvp/slides/2017/reactrally/fiber.md

 - In DEV mode you will see something like this, especially w/ Create React App
 - In migrating to React 16 you may uncover existing crashes that you may not have noticed unless you had dev tools open
 - Helpful error message mentions using error boundaries w/ link on learning more
-- But I'm ging to tell you all about them!
+- But I'm going to tell you all about them!

 /////